jagadishdas21/Breast-Cancer/README.md

 # Breast Cancer Prediction

-This project aims to predict the tumor is malignant or benign from the data of patients having breast cancer using a Linear Regression Model.
+This project aims to predict the tumor is malignant or benign from the data of patients having breast cancer using a Logistic Regression Model.

 ## Overview
 Breast cancer is one of the most common cancers affecting women worldwide.
 Early prediction and diagnosis can significantly improve treatment outcomes.
-This project employs a Linear Regression Model to assist in predicting breast cancer risk based on various input features.
+This project employs a Logistic Regression Model to assist in predicting breast cancer risk based on various input features.

 ## Technologies Used
 - Python